Hirata Atsutane: Notes

-1.The name was inspired by a passge from the Zhuangzi.
+1.The name was inspired by a passage from the Zhuangzi.
 Although the term is today generally translated as "ocean", its use in classical Chinese literature with which Hirata had intimate familiarity included a more general meaning of vast profundity and was used metaphorically with regard to qi and its source.
 "Zhun Mang (諄芒), on his way to the ocean, met with Yuan Feng on the shore of the eastern sea, and was asked by him where he was going.
 'I am going,' he replied, 'to the ocean;' and the other again asked, 'What for?'
 Zhun Mang said, 'Such is the nature of the ocean (大壑, dàhè) that the waters which flow into it can never fill it, nor those which flow from it exhaust it.
 I will enjoy myself, rambling by it.'"

 2.A treatise on national defense advocating a military buildup on Sakhalin and throughout the Kuriles to counter Russian expansion into Northeast Asia.